 Workers’ compensation is a no-fault system.
 In typical cases, liability for a work injury may not be considered.
 Often, employees are able to have their claims approved and begin collecting benefits without attributing blame to anyone.

 Even if your employer can be considered as the at-fault party in your work injury case, you cannot file an outside claim against them.
 There may be an exception in rare cases of gross negligence or misconduct, but it is not the standard for an employer to face any liability for injuries to their employees in typical workers’ compensation claims.

-Third-Party Work Injury Claims
+What Are Third-Party Work Injury Claims?

-Third-party work injury claims exist separately from workers’ compensation claims, and proceed more similarly to a personal injury claim.
+Third-party work injury claims exist separately from workers’ comp claims, and proceed more similarly to a personal injury claim.
 In these cases, the injured employee would act as a plaintiff and would need to prove the defendant party’s negligence and liability.

 - Defective equipment design or manufacturing

 - Known sale of a defective or dangerous machine

 - Improper maintenance provided by a third party

 - Failure by a safety inspector or regulatory agency to identify and correct a machinery defect